Learning Center

 • Choose: Managed services

-• Reasoning: Complete hands-off operation after initial setup
+• Reasoning: Hands-off operation after initial setup

-• Trade-off: Less control and lower transparency
+• Trade-off: Less control and lower transparency, especially with traditional providers

 • Best when: You want to focus entirely on content creation